 Along the way, visitors will find the Font de Canaletes, the renowned opera house Gran Teatre del Liceu and the famous Mercat de la Boquería San Josep (Saint Joseph’s marketplace).
 Street performers, florists, tourists and locals flock to Las Ramblas every day of the year, but know that the area gets especially packed during summer.
 And always keep an eye on your belongings.

 The polarizing Basílica I Temple Expiatori de la Sagrada Família, which translates into the Basilica and Expiatory Church of the Holy Family, is a massive Roman Catholic church that has been under construction since the 1880s… and is not finished yet!
-As of 2010, the building was considered half way finished.
+As of 2010, the building was considered halfway finished.
 The construction is fueled by private donations and ticket sales from tours.
-When completed, the Sagrada Familia Cathedral will feature three façades, 18 spirals and numerous other complex architectural features.
+When completed, the Sagrada Familia Cathedral will feature three façades, 18 spirals, and numerous other complex architectural features.
 The building is part of a UNESCO World Heritage Site that includes many works by the famous Antoni Gaudí.

-The museum and accompanying shop, the crypt, the nave and the nativity and passion towers are currently open to visitors.
-The mini museum within the church documents the construction of the cathedral and the life of Antoni Gaudí, who initially designed the building and left behind the plans to finish it.
+The museum and accompanying shop, the crypt, the nave, and the nativity and passion towers are currently open to visitors.
+The mini-museum within the church documents the construction of the cathedral and the life of Antoni Gaudí, who initially designed the building and left behind the plans to finish it.
 The two towers offer a stunning panoramic view of Barcelona, but are difficult to access.
 A lift carries visitors partially up the first tower, but the remainder of the distance must be climbed on foot.
-To descend, visitors need to cross the walkway and use the staircase in the adjacent tower.
+To descend, visitors then need to cross the walkway and use the staircase in the adjacent tower.

 Opening Hours of the Sagrada Familia

 Monday to Sunday: 09:00AM–08:00PM